daniellima338/Ways/README.md

 #### Meet the team

 For this section i have used the bootstrap grid to make 5 columns that will all host one team member. in each section there will be a picture and a title of the person.
-Every image also got an ID where I added the background-image and in some cases I overwrote the position to be more appealing.
 On tablets only 4 people of the team will be visible and be in two rows.
 On Mobile the team will be presented one at a time, as the user scrolls down the page.

 #### Contact